 The jury awarded Mr. Parr $7,500, including $3750 in past loss of consortium and $3750 in future loss of consortium.
 After factoring in Mrs. Parr’s fault in the accident, Mr. Parr gets 45% of his verdict.
 This would be $3,375.

 A shopper slipped and fell at a property in Miami, Florida.
-She fractured her patella and had surgery.
+She fractured her patella.
+She had surgery.

 I settled the case for over $74,500.00.

-Shopper Wins $12,000 against Target for Patella Fracture, Surgery to Meniscus and Other Injuries
+Shopper Wins $12K against Target (Patella Fracture, Surgery to Meniscus and Other Injuries)

 She also claimed that the fall caused her patella fracture, and surgery on her torn meniscus.
 The jury awarded $30,000 for her pain and suffering from all of her injuries.